-Halloween Strategy - Definition
+Halloween Strategy - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is a Halloween Strategy?How Does a Halloween Strategy Work?Advantages of Halloween StrategyDisadvantages of Halloween StrategyThe Bottom Line

 What is a Halloween Strategy?

 Halloween strategy refers to a strategy in an investment where the stocks are assumed to do well during the Halloween period.
 The approach encourages investors to sell securities in the month of May, and keep off, until the month of November.
 The approach is of the assumption that stocks do well and provide good returns on capital between the months of November and April.
 So, this makes it an appropriate time for investing.